InternetOfUs/interaction-protocol-engine/Norms.md

     * ``Longitude``  _Input_  number with the location longitude.
     * ``NumUsers``  _Input_  number with the number maximum users to get.
 - ``wenet_user_id_of_closest(UserId,ClosestUser)``
-  This predicate is used to obtain the identifier of a closest user.
+  This predicate is used to obtain the identifier of the user in the closest user location.
     * ``UserId``  _Output_  string with the user identifier of the closest user.
     * ``ClosestUser``  _Input_  JSON model with the closest user.
 - ``wenet_distance_of_closest(Distance,ClosestUser)``
-  This predicate is used to obtain the distance of a closest user to the location.
+  This predicate is used to obtain the distance in the closest user location.
     * ``Distance``  _Output_  number distance in meters of the closest user to the location.
     * ``ClosestUser``  _Input_  JSON model with the closest user.
 - ``wenet_users_of_closest(Users,ClosestUsers)``